RamtinMoslemi/KAN-Papers/README.md

 ### [Deep-MacroFin: Informed Equilibrium Neural Network for Continuous Time Economic Models](https://arxiv.org/abs/2408.10368)

 **Authors:**
-Yuntao Wu, Jiayuan Guo, Goutham Gopalakrishna, Zisis Poulos
+Yuntao Wu, Jiayuan Guo, Goutham Gopalakrishna, Zissis Poulos

 **Abstract:**
 In this paper, we present Deep-MacroFin, a comprehensive framework designed to solve partial differential equations, with a particular focus on models in continuous time economics.
-This framework leverages deep learning methodologies, including conventional Multi-Layer Perceptrons and the newly developed Kolmogorov-Arnold Networks.
-It is optimized using economic information encapsulated by Hamilton-Jacobi-Bellman equations and coupled algebraic equations.
-The application of neural networks holds the promise of accurately resolving high-dimensional problems with fewer computational demands and limitations compared to standard numerical methods.
-This versatile framework can be readily adapted for elementary differential equations, and systems of differential equations, even in cases where the solutions may exhibit discontinuities.
-Importantly, it offers a more straightforward and user-friendly implementation than existing libraries.
+This framework leverages deep learning methodologies, including Multi-Layer Perceptrons and the newly developed Kolmogorov-Arnold Networks.
+It is optimized using economic information encapsulated by Hamilton-Jacobi-Bellman (HJB) equations and coupled algebraic equations.
+The application of neural networks holds the promise of accurately resolving high-dimensional problems with fewer computational demands and limitations compared to other numerical methods.
+This framework can be readily adapted for systems of partial differential equations in high dimensions.
+Importantly, it offers a more efficient (5$\times$ less CUDA memory and 40$\times$ fewer FLOPs in 100D problems) and user-friendly implementation than existing libraries.
+We also incorporate a time-stepping scheme to enhance training stability for nonlinear HJB equations, enabling the solution of 50D economic models.